dougbutner/web-4/README.md

 Decentralized web.
 Applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.

  - **Web 4**
 Democratic web.
-Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto income that is given freely to verified recipients.
+Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto versitiele which gains utility in how it is spent.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of corporate-owned information federation.